Stevecmd/aws-bootcamp-cruddur-2024/journal/week3.md

       // for this to be an okay match? console.log(err)
       if (err.message == 'Username cannot be empty'){
-        setCognitoErrors("You need to provide an email in order to send Resend Activiation Code")
+        setErrors("You need to provide an email in order to send Resend Activiation Code")
       } else if (err.message == "Username/client id combination not found."){
-        setCognitoErrors("Email is invalid or cannot be found.")
+        setErrors("Email is invalid or cannot be found.")
       }
     }
   }

 ```

-and remove the following code
+and remove the following code:
 ```
  const onsubmit = async (event) => {
     event.preventDefault();